 It’s important to review your estate plan regularly, and update it when there are major life changes like the birth of a new beneficiary, marriage, divorce, or when beneficiaries become eligible to receive money.
 How you distribute assets may change over time, as could your own financial situation.
 All of this is part of your financial and overall retirement plan, thus making it crucial for you, your family, and your trusted financial professional to discuss.

-Here at Zinnia Wealth Management, we understand the importance of properly passing on your hard-earned money to your loved ones the way you want when you pass.
+Here at APO Financial, we understand the importance of properly passing on your hard-earned money to your loved ones the way you want when you pass.
 We want to help you create a comprehensive retirement plan that takes this into account by making sure your assets are passed on in the most efficient way possible.
 Don’t wait to start planning for the inevitable.
-You may need to create an estate and legacy plan from scratch or simply update your existing one.
+You may need to create an estate and legacy plan from scratch or simply update your existing one, so click HERE to schedule your complimentary financial review today.